Mechanical-Advantage/AdvantageScope/docs/tabs/3D-FIELD.md

 This tab shows a 3D visualization of the robot and field.
 It can be used with regular 2D odometry, but is especially helpful when working with 3D calculations (like localizing with AprilTags).
 Multiple camera views are available, including field relative, robot relative, and fixed.
 The timeline shows when the robot is enabled and can be used to navigate through the log data.

-> Note: To view the 3D visualizations alongside other tabs, click the "Add Window" icon just below the navigation/playback controls.
+> Note: To view the 3D visualization alongside other tabs, click the "Add Window" icon just below the navigation/playback controls.
 Each pop-up window can also be configured with a different camera view (see more details below).

 ![Overview of 3D field tab](/docs/resources/3d-field/3d-field-1.png)